CTF-handbooks/map-maker-handbook/HANDBOOK.md

 ***
 ### 4. Setting up
 * Grant yourself the "ctf_map_editor" priv by running `/grantme ctf_map_editor`.
-You can also use `/grantme all` to grant you "ctf_map_editor" and all the other privs that will be useful while making a map, such as fly, noclip, fast, etc...
+You can also use `/grantme all` to grant yourself "ctf_map_editor" and all the other privs that will be useful while making a map, such as fly, noclip, fast, etc.
-* You can hit Esc on your keyboard and click `Change Keys` to see your controls (such as how to fly, noclip, etc...).
+* You can hit <kbd>Esc</kbd> on your keyboard and click `Change Keys` to see your controls (such as how to fly, noclip, etc.).

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/98117763-d42c-4a64-ade6-a894c14f61a9)
-* *Tip*: run `/time 12000` and `/set -n time_speed 0` if you want to disable nighttime while building the map.
+* *Tip*: Run `/time 12000` and `/set -n time_speed 0` if you want to disable nighttime while building the map.
   ```
   /time 12000
   ```